city41/node-sql-fixtures/README.md

 # Still working out kinks

 I am actively using sql-fixtures for a project.
 As I use it, I am finding more issues.
-Keep an eye on the issues heer at github to get a sense of where the project is at.
+Keep an eye on the issues here at github to get a sense of where the project is at.
 Currently it's decent, but there are some scenarios that don't work just yet.

 # Install